Write a Resignation Letter

 Hello, and thank you for watching VisiHow.
 In today's tutorial, I will show you how you can write a resignation letter.
 If you've decided that you're going to leave your job, the first thing you need to do is sit down with your boss and inform them.
 After you have passed that step, it's a nice thing to submit a resignation letter formally to the human resources department.
 It can be kept with your personal file.
 This is especially good if you would like to keep your boss or another manager or colleague as a reference.
 It's also nice to have on file if you're leaving on good terms, and may return to the company in the future.

-- 9This concludes our tutorial on how you can write a resignation letter.If you have any questions, comments, or suggestions, please leave them in the space below.Advertisement
+- 9If you have any questions, comments, or suggestions, please leave them in the space below.This concludes our tutorial on how you can write a resignation letter.Advertisement

 Video: Write a Resignation Letter

 If you have problems with any of the steps in this article, please post in the comments section below.